 - Work with a broad cross section of the community on a diverse range of issues.

 A series of online candidate information sessions will be conducted by the NSW Electoral Commission (NSWEC) in the lead up to the 2021 NSW Local Government elections.

 - Registration of candidates, groups, and third-party campaigners

 - Electoral material (also known as how-to-vote - material)

 - Nomination process

 - Counting and results

-These sessions will also be broadcast from each of our Council offices.:
+Some of these sessions will also be broadcast from each of our Council offices.

 Webinars will be recorded and placed on the NSWEC website.